 You can ask for content to be taken down from our websites.
 We will only do this in certain cases, for example, if it breaches copyright laws, contains sensitive personal data, or material that may be considered defamatory or obscene.
 You will need to send us details of the content and explain why you think it should be removed.
 When a valid request is received, the content will be temporarily taken down from public view on the website pending the review process.

 Takedown requests are assessed by an NRS Takedown panel composed of staff with relevant experience and chaired by a senior manager.
 All assessments will be completed within 30 days of the request being received and we will let you know the outcome.
 Any decision to remove/take down content is at our discretion.
-This does not affect your statutory rights to request information under the Freedom of Information (Scotland) Act 2002 and the Data Protection Act 1998.
+This does not affect your statutory rights to request information under the Freedom of Information (Scotland) Act 2002 and the General Data Protection Regulation and Data Protection Act 2018.
 For more information please read our Takedown and Reclosure Policy.

 Disclosure of personal information